tstran155/Segmentation-of-satellite-images-of-water-bodies/README.md

-# Multi-lable-classification-of-satellite-images-of-water-bodies (work in progress!)
+# Regressiona nd prediction-of-satellite-images-of-water-bodies (work in progress!)

 The dataset used in this notebook is a collection of water bodies images captured by the Sentinel-2 Satellite.
 Each image comes with a black and white mask where white represents water.
 The masks were created to detect and measure vegetation in satellite images.